lbnl-science-it/docs-source/docs/sparc_on_lawrencium.md

 Now you can exit from `lrc-xfer.lbl.gov`.

-*Alternatively*, you could build SpaRC on your local computer, then upload the assembled fat jar file to your Lustre scratch space on Laurencium.
+*Alternatively*, you could build SpaRC on your local computer, then upload the assembled fat jar file to your Lustre scratch space on Lawrencium.

 ## Running SpaRC interactively

-SSH to a Laurencium login node:
+SSH to a Lawrencium login node:

 ```shell
 $ ssh lrc-login.lbl.gov